 Quick Overview / Best Choices:

-Open Source Scan Converter (Available soon, sign up for pre-order info)
+Open Source Scan Converter (Available now, in stock)

 Fudoh’s Review: http://retrogaming.hazard-city.de/ossc.html